lizmat/articles/rakuast-for-early-adopters-1.md

 ```
 And since most uses of `say`ing RakuAST objects will be to see this representation, you can actually drop the `.raku` part there, so `say $ast` will give you the same output.

-Of course, sometimes you would like to see how a RakuAST object would look like as Raku source code.
+Of course, sometimes you would like to see how a RakuAST object would look like as Raku *source code*.
 And there's a method for that as well: `.DEPARSE`:
 ```
 say $ast.DEPARSE;  # say("Hello World")
 ```